 The Department of Premier and Cabinet's Office of Local Government (the Office) supports the functions and powers of the Director of Local Government (the Director).
-The Director, appointed under section 334 of the Local Government Act 1993 (the Act), is responsible for the general administration of the Act.
+The Director, appointed under section 334 of the Act, is responsible for the general administration of the Act.
 One of the Director's functions includes the investigation of complaints made against councils, councillors, general managers and staff of councils.